 I will always remember the Anguilla boat tours with two of our favorite people, Shaun Webster and his very sweet and fun, late brother Jeff, aboard their boat Sea Grape.

 But since 2006 Sea Grape has been in dry dock and never managed to get back in the water.

-During our 2010 visit to Anguilla we felt the urge to get back in the sea.
+During a visit back to Anguilla we felt the urge to get back in the sea.

 And so began our hunt for the best Caribbean charter.